 Among the things I like in the article are the quotes, including one from playwright Tom Stoppard.
 “Every exit is an entrance someplace else.”
 Other favorites include advice and observations from Marcus Aurelius and Steve Jobs.

 The story is another example of why weekly papers are surviving as dailies are dying.
-There’s a market for stories without contrived drama, hysterical headlines, and general nonsense.
-That said, tabloids like The New York Daily News are entertaining as long as you understand it’s all just entertainment now.
+There’s a market for stories without contrived drama and hysterical headlines.
+That said, tabloids are entertaining as long as you understand it’s all just entertainment.

 Lion Air Update